 Are you an undergraduate or graduate student interested in the connections between human rights and science, technology, engineering and mathematics?
 Then you are invited to participate in the 2015 AAAS Science and Human Rights Coalition Student Poster Competition!

-3. If your poster is selected, join us for the January 2014 AAAS Science and Human Rights Coalition meeting in Washington, D.C.
+3. Join us for the July 16-17, 2015, AAAS Science and Human Rights Coalition meeting in Washington, D.C.
 Judging will take place during the Coalition’s meeting in July.
 Student registration for the meeting is free.
 All other expenses related to participation in the poster competition (including travel) are the student’s responsibility.

 The author of the poster, or a representative of the student team that prepared the poster, must present the poster for judging at the AAAS Science and Human Rights Coalition meeting on Thursday, July 16, 2015.
 Students must print their posters, mount them on foam-core board, and bring them to the meeting.
-All posters must be displayed on easels, which will be provided on-site.
+All posters must be displayed on easels, which will be provided by AAAS on-site.
 Computer display equipment, sound or projection equipment, or freestanding displays are not permitted.

-All posters must be set up during time allotted before the meeting starts in the morning on January 27, 2014, and must remain up until the meeting ends that evening.
-Materials must then be removed promptly, by the end of the meeting on Tuesday, January 28, 2014.
+All posters must be set up during the time allotted before the meeting starts in the morning on July 16, 2015, and must remain up until the meeting ends that evening.
+Materials must then be removed promptly, by the end of the meeting on Friday, July 17, 2015.
 AAAS will not be responsible for material left on easels after the meeting.

 Posters will be judged by members of the AAAS Science and Human Rights Coalition who are scientists, engineers, and health professionals as well as other experts with experience connecting science, technology and human rights in their professional work.
 Human rights professionals also will be invited to serve as judges.